Governors

 Susan sits on our Curriculum and Standards Committee.

 Oversight of the school is delegated by the Cathedral to a board of governors, led by an independent Chair.
-The Dean of St Paul’s Cathedral, The Very Reverend Andrew Tremlett is Vice Chair and two of the governing body are members of the Cathedral Chapter.
-The Chair of Governors is Dr Paula Gooder.
+The Dean of St Paul’s Cathedral, The Very Reverend Andrew Tremlett is Acting Chair and two of the governing body are members of the Cathedral Chapter.

 Clerk to Governing Body